RyanJarv/cdn-proxy/README.md

 <img width="1140" alt="Screen Shot 2021-12-14 at 6 49 47 PM" src="https://user-images.githubusercontent.com/4079939/146115018-58662d62-ff0e-4017-a29f-4924070d8af2.png">

 In the image above 0 indicates an error of some kind, so maybe not as reliable either.
-This really just exists because I (@RyanJarv) wanted to learn how to create a single page web app in react and thought this might be kind of interesting.
+This really just exists because I wanted to learn how to create a single page web app in react and thought this might be kind of interesting.
 It does not actually set the headers in the client requests to the CDN like described above, instead it sets the equivalant in the query parameters which get treated the same in
 Lambda@Edge.
 This is due to javascript in the browser not having the ability to control headers in requests.